howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 The goal of this tutorial is to build an API for a [Hacker News](https://news.ycombinator.com/) clone.
 Here is a quick rundown of what to expect.

-You'll start by learning the basics of how a GraphQL server works, start defining a [_GraphQL schema_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e) for your server using [Nexus](https://github.com/graphql-nexus/nexus) and writing corresponding _resolver functions_.
+You'll start by learning how a GraphQL server works.
+Then you will define the [_GraphQL schema_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e) for your server using [Nexus](https://github.com/graphql-nexus/nexus) and write the corresponding _resolver functions_.
 In the beginning, these resolvers will only work with data that's stored in-memory — so nothing will persist beyond the runtime of the server.